ethansalonga/eportfolio-astro/src/pages/posts/post-1.md

     alt: The Astro logo on a dark background with a pink glow.
 tags: [astro, blogging, learning in public]
 readTime: 1
 preview: Welcome to my new blog about learning Astro!
-Here, I will share my learning journey as I build a new website...
+Here, I will share my learning journey as I build a new website
 ---
 Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey as I build a new website.